 Developing the surrounding area

-Berner’s Close car park and the former nursery site to the bottom end of the car park are allocated in the South Lakeland District Council Local Plan for mixed use developments (housing and employment).
+Berner’s Close car park and the former nursery site to the bottom end of the car park are allocated in our Local Plan for mixed use developments (housing and employment).
 This piece of land cannot be brought forward for development until a long-term solution is achieved for the former lido site.

 When the former lido site is accessible to the public, SLDC will begin to look at potential options for the car park and nursery site.
 Part of the car park would remain to help serve the medical centre, former lido site and any future development on the land allocation.

-We are not looking to replace the old footbridge from Berner’s Close car park to the former lido site as there are significant additional costs in building a bridge over the railway line.
+We're not looking to replace the old footbridge from Berner’s Close car park to the former lido site.
+This is due to significant additional costs in building a bridge over the railway line.

 Using the Coastal Communities Fund (Round 5) funding

 Together with Morecambe Bay Partnership we made a successful £2.35m bid to the Ministry of Housing, Communities and Local Government (MHCLG) Coastal Communities Fund (Round 5).
 The funding is for job creation and to strengthen the visitor economy around Morecambe Bay.

 This funding application was for specific projects.
 We are the ‘accountable body and lead authority’ so we will enter into a legal agreement with MHCLG.
 We will be strictly monitored to make sure the work we do matches exactly what was set out in the funding agreement.
 We can’t alter the funding agreement, or use the funds to put back the pool.

 £1m will be used to deliver enhancements to the Grange-over-Sands promenade, and to better connect the former lido site with Grange-over-Sands town centre.
 This includes lighting the promenade, upgrading the playground equipment on the promenade, resurfacing works, public realm improvements and art installations.
 As well as upgrading the electrical and digital services to the prom and former lido site.